USF-IEEE/AITutor-Backend/ResearchDocumentation.md

    - Algorithms depend on patterns within data
    - Komogorov Compression: consider a perfect compressor K which is able to perfectly compress all data, s.t.
 K(X) <= Any other ...
 TODO
    - NTP is Compression, i.e. we are simply maximizing the NLL of of the

+- ChatGPT will freeze occasionally when making its predictions.
+Essentially, this would render the generation.
+We have to prompt it several times for it to get better.
+For a student trying to learn, this process migth get frustrating.
+This is why chatgpt might not be an adequate resource for just learning.